 7: How do you make sure the site is optimized for search engines?

-A good place to start is to determine if the site should be discovered by search engines or not.
+A good place to start is to determine if search engines should discover the site or not.
 Most WordPress sites are easy to rank on search engines if planned with a good structure.

 On the other hand, a private website for a membership or course is something you don’t want to be discovered by a search engine.
 That defeats the entire purpose of privacy.